katefengx/power-outage-prediction/_site/README.md

   frameborder="0"
 ></iframe>

 Next, we wanted to see if the missingness of the electricity demand loss column, `'DEMAND.LOSS.MW'`, depended on the duration of the power outage, `'OUTAGE.DURATION'`.

-Our set of hypotheses were:
+Our set of hypotheses for this test were:

 **Null Hypothesis:** The missingness of the data in the `'DEMAND.LOSS.MW'` column does not depend on the length of the power outage, `'OUTAGE.DURATION'`.